hughesadam87/pyparty/README.rst

    image backgrounds.

 3. A **Canvas** to easily integrate *Grids*, *Particles* and flexible *Backgrounds*.
-   Canvas also provides access to:
+   In addition, Canvas also provides simplified interfaces for:
-      - several thresholding styles
+      - binarization / thresholding
-      - matplotlib plotting
+      - plotting
-      - colored, gray and binary reprentations of images
+      - pain-free access to colored, gray and binary image representations

-4. A plotting API that supports both *imshow()* AND `matplotlib patches`_.
+4. A plotting API that supports both *matplotlib.imshow* AND `matplotlib patches`_.

 5. Flexible color designations ('red', (1,0,0), 00FF00), and strict typing to ensure consistency in data and plots.